coding-socks/laravel-upload-handler/README.md

 "Handle" is quite vague but there is a reason for that.
 This library tries to provide more functionality than just saving the uploaded chunks.
 It is also adds functionality for resumable uploads which depending on the client side library can differ very much.
-Also, when possible the library gives the opportunity to download the uploaded file.

 ### Events